mathias/mathias.github.com/source/_posts/2022-07-03-a-bit-of-cleanup-for-smaller-faster-pages.md

 In the case of the removed Gists, that added up to over 100 script tags removed from at least 7 blog posts.
 Since each script tag must be separately requested and run by the browser on every page load of one of those pages, this realizes a savings in bandwidth and clientside processing time.

+As of September 2021, this page also does not have any Google Analytics embedded in it.
+This means I get a bit less info from Google Analytics.
+(But in all honesty, I was not tracking it very closely there.)
+But more importantly, it is one less script to run and network request for the tracking JS to make, and it is better for readers' privacy.

-I didn't measure the page sizes or load times before making these changes, but afterwards, I am measuring these sizes locally in Firefox with all assets (including scrolling to load all lazy-loaded images):
+I didn't measure the page sizes or load times before making these changes, but afterwards, I have measured these pages locally in Firefox with all assets (including scrolling to load all lazy-loaded images):

 ```
 | Page                                                         | Size   | Requests    | Notes                       |